microbiome/OMA/README.md

 ### Troubleshooting

-Consult the `PackageInstallations_Troubleshoots.qmd` if you experience issues with package installation.
+Consult the package installation troubleshooting guide if you experience issues with package installation.
 The latest version is available [here](https://github.com/microbiome/OMA/blob/devel/PackageInstallations_Troubleshoots.qmd).